Shekar (film)

 Shekar is a 2022 Indian Telugu-language thriller film directed by Jeevitha Rajashekar.
-A remake of the Malayalam film Joseph (2018), the film stars Dr. Rajashekar and Athmiya Rajan, who reprises her role from the original.
+A remake of the Malayalam film Joseph (2018), the film stars Rajashekar and Athmiya Rajan, who reprises her role from the original.
 This film marks Jeevitha's return to direction after a break.

 Plot

 A retired police officer with adept investigative skills, gets involved in a crime case after his ex-wife's unexpected demise.

 Production

 The film was initially announced with newcomer Lalith as the director.
 The film is the first time Rajasekhar is in a film with both his wife Jeevitha and daughter Shivani.